Private visiting vessels

 Travelling with pets by leisure or pleasure craft to Jersey from the UK, Isle of Man, Channel Islands or the Republic of Ireland.

-The skipper/master of the vessel must notify Jersey Coastguard (VHF CH82) or St Helier VTS (VHF CH 14) prior to arriving at a Jersey harbour or anchorage.
+The skipper/master of the vessel must notify Jersey Coastguard (VHF Channel 82) or St Helier VTS (VHF Channel 14) prior to arriving at a Jersey harbour or anchorage.

 Vessels wishing to berth in St Helier will be directed to Elizabeth Marina or to the holding pontoons on number 4 and 5 berths outside St Helier Marina.